Jackson off to swift start on Supreme Court confirmation

 “I think we can reach that possibility,” Durbin said of confirming Jackson by mid-April.

-If confirmed, Jackson would be the first Black female judge in the court’s more than 200-year history.
+If confirmed, Jackson would be the first Black female justice in the court’s more than 200-year history.
 Breyer has said he won’t leave the bench until this summer, when the court’s session is over, but Democrats are taking no chances in case there is any shift in their narrow 50-50 majority.
 Vice President Kamala Harris provides the deciding vote.

 In the 149-page questionnaire, Jackson reveals that she was first contacted by the White House Jan.
 30, three days after Breyer announced his retirement.
 Jackson, who was confirmed last year as a judge on the U.S. Court of Appeals for the District of Columbia Circuit, had long been seen as Biden’s top candidate for the job, which he had promised would go to a Black woman.